abartnof/cricket_competition/readme.md

 equally likely to win.

-In the Equal Odds League, any team is equally like to get a tie (1/3 of the games), to win (1/3 of the games), and to lose (1/3 of the games).
+In the Equal Odds League, any team is equally like to get a tie (1/3 of the games), to win (1/3 of the games), or to lose (1/3 of the games).

-We can run a quick simulation of these two leagues’ outcomes:
+I’ve run a quick simulation of these two leagues.
+Here’s each team’s
+outcome:

 ``` r
 Counterfactuals %>%